Healthy Prayer Plant (Maranta leuconeura) in medium, also known as Prayer Plant

 ⚠️Toxicity and Safety

 Prayer Plant is considered Non-Toxic for pets and Non-Toxic for humans.
-That means placement matters just as much as care, especially if curious pets or children can reach leaves, blooms, bulbs, or corms.
-Wear gloves if you are sensitive to sap or handling plant material regularly, and wash hands after pruning or dividing.
-If accidental ingestion happens or irritation develops, contact a vet or medical professional promptly and bring the plant name with you.
+That means Prayer Plant placement matters just as much as care, especially if curious pets or children can reach leaves, blooms, bulbs, or corms.
+Wear gloves if you are sensitive to sap or handling Prayer Plant regularly, and wash hands after pruning or dividing.
+If accidental ingestion of Prayer Plant happens or irritation develops, contact a vet or medical professional promptly and bring the plant name with you.

 Prayer Plant Display and Growth Habit

-Prayer Plant has a medium growth habit and typically reaches about 30 cm tall and 45 cm wide.
-Prayer Plant typically grows with a crawling habit.
-Use this to plan support, spacing, and overall display.
-Flowering usually happens in Irregular, often with White blooms, so this is the period when good light and timely feeding are most rewarding.
-Dormancy is a normal part of the plant's cycle: None.
-The key is to treat that slowdown as rest, not as a sign that the plant needs more water or fertilizer.
-Once you understand this rhythm, it becomes much easier to tell the difference between a true problem and a healthy seasonal change.
+Prayer Plant has a medium growth habit and typically reaches about 30 cm (11.8 in) tall and 45 cm (17.7 in) wide.
+In practice, expect a crawling form once conditions stay consistent.
+Treat that as your Prayer Plant layout guide for supports and spacing.
+Prayer Plant flowering usually happens in Irregular, often with White blooms, so this is the period when good light and timely feeding are most rewarding.
+Dormancy is a normal part of Prayer Plant's cycle: None.
+The key is to treat that slowdown as rest, not as a sign that Prayer Plant needs more water or fertilizer.
+Once you understand Prayer Plant's rhythm, it becomes much easier to tell the difference between a true problem and a healthy seasonal change.

 ✨ Want to remember the basics faster?